top of page

 The Programmable Biology Group

-We integrate generative AI and experimental protein design to create
+We develop generative algorithms and experimental protein design platforms

 Our Research